A thousand times I’ve asked myself, “How early should I get to the airport?”

 No matter what I do, I always fear missing a flight.
 Since I’ve never even come close to that happening, I’m not sure where this fear comes from.

 As if that weren’t bad enough, I’m a frequent traveler.
 I split my time between New York and San Francisco and therefore I have to fly 6 hours each way twice a month.
 With the number of flights I take on a regular basis, my fear of missing a flight really makes no sense.
+Especially because I often experience flight delays and therefore end up spending a lot of time in the airport.

 But nonetheless, it’s there.